LilBunBun12/Data-Dashboard/README.md

 Submitted by: **Leon Fong**

-This web app: **Tells you the past 24 hours of weather at targetd city**
+This web app: **Tells you the past 24 hours of weather at targeted city**

 Time spent: **6** hours spent in total